-Based on the above information on housing conditions and the sanitary infrastructure availed by the migrant workers, it could be concluded that they are living in a poor living arrangement in Kerala.
+On the basis of the above information on housing conditions and the sanitary infrastructure availed by the migrant workers, it could be concluded that they are living in a poor living arrangement in Kerala.
 This poor quality of sanitation might have resulted with an increased incidence of diseases among them.
-Hence, to improve their living conditions, necessary arrangements need to be done through an appropriate policy intervention.
+Hence, to improve their living conditions, necessary arrangements needs to be done through an appropriate policy intervention.